Metaxo/Sidewinder/README.md

 # Sidewinder Data Analysis
-Code used for data analysis and select figure generation for the original Sidewinder paper
+Data analysis and figure generation demo for the original Sidewinder paper with example datasets

 ## 1. PacBio Read Alignment and Post-Processing Pipeline